ehom/easy-dee/README.md

 ### List of Scripts

-Each script simply calls the **curl** command one of the curl configuration files included.
+Each script simply calls the **curl** command with one of the curl configuration files included.

 - get-l10n-jobs.bash